BDC Hamburger Icon

 What does a call center do?

 Inbound call center services include taking messages, forwarding calls, answering frequently asked questions, and even taking and processing orders.
+[Related article: What Are the Benefits of Using an Order Fulfillment Services?]

 Set your phone to redirect to the call center when someone rings in.
 Calls will automatically be transferred to an agent who uses either a script or set guidelines relevant to your business when speaking to your customers.
 You can choose to transfer all incoming calls or just calls when all lines are busy.

 Many call centers now offer more than just basic inbound services.
-Some also offer email and social media monitoring and management, as well as top live web chat services.
+Some also offer email and social media monitoring and management, as well as live web chat services.
 Some call centers also provide outbound services, which can help your business drum up new leads or reach out to existing ones.

 >> Learn More: Features of Call Center Systems